Project Nekton: Fourth dive

 The fourth dive in the Nekton series was a very deep dive into the Nero Deep of the Marianas Trench.
 This deep had been discovered in 1899 by the USS Nero (AC-17) in a search for a deep sea cable route to the orient.
 It was dive 61 in a long series of bathyscaphe dives supervised by Jacques Piccard.
 Trieste reached 18600 ft, later recalibrated to 18150 ft depth, to the sea floor, on 15 November 1959.
 This dive set a new world record depth formerly held by the French Navy for the 13,440 ft descent on their bathyscaphe FNRS-3 off Dakar, Senegal in 1954.

-Northeasterly trade winds caused high seas slowing the tow to the dive site, and raising concern about damage to Trieste's topside equipment as the she nosed into the waves.
+Northeasterly trade winds caused high seas slowing the tow to the dive site, and raising concern about damage to Trieste's topside equipment as she nosed into the waves.
 Seas moderated on the day of the dive, and pre-dive inspection found no damage.
 The surface vessels lost underwater telephone contact with Trieste as the bathyscaphe descended below 6,000 ft and communication below that depth was limited to a few manually keyed signal codes from the bathyscaphe transducer.
 A small boat remained over the dive site while the tug and destroyer stood off 2 mi to avoid damaging Trieste if the bathyscaphe surfaced beneath them.
 Just before the bathyscaphe surfaced, its crew was startled by a loud "bang" as the expanding bathyscaphe segments broke their epoxy joint seals at a depth of 30 ft.
 Inspection after returning to Guam revealed some water leakage along the seals between the three sections of the sphere.
 Trieste was taken out of the water to replace the epoxy glue seals and augment them with mechanical holding ring bands.
 Some new instrumentation was also installed during this repair period.

 Dive 62 (fifth in the Nekton series) was another Apra Harbor dive to test the new instrumentation.
 There was also some concern about possible leakage between the bathyscaphe sphere segments near the surface, although pressure was expected to seal the joints at depth.
 The next dive (sixth in the series, dive 63 for Piccard) was another checkout dive on 18 December, west of Guam.
 It reached 5700 ft to test the holding bands and new instrumentation at that depth.
 Although not usually considered as part of the counted series, there were five shallow 100 ft dives for crew training purposes in Apra Harbor before the next deep dive of the series.